Tomiwakukoyi/artsy/README.md

 - I use Icons from Icon scout library on this project for the few icons i needed.
 - I also ensured i used the full power of react and components by breaaking things down to the minimum while ensuring proper folder structure.

+NB : only available on large screens for now.